helidon-io/helidon/docs/se/config/extensions.md

 ## ConfigMapperProvider SPI

 The config system provides built-in mappings from `String` values to various Java types.
-(See [`ConfigMappers`](/apidocs/io.helidon.config/io/helidon/config/ConfigMappers.html).)
+(See [`ConfigMappers`][configmappers].)

-To handle mappings to other types the application can register custom mappers with the config system by implementing the [`ConfigMapperProvider`](/apidocs/io.helidon.config/io/helidon/config/spi/ConfigMapperProvider.html) SPI.
+To handle mappings to other types the application can register custom mappers with the config system by implementing the [`ConfigMapperProvider`][configmapperprovider] SPI.

 Such providers return a map, with entries in which: